cfe84/demo-lambda-proxy/README.md

 Your choice is between:

-- `proxy.js` which gives you access to one precise endpoint in one service
+- `proxy.js` which gives you access to one precise endpoint in one service.
+Limitting to one endpoint reduces the chances that you're opening something you didn't want to open by mistake.
 - `multiproxy.js` which gives you access to the whole VPC, and requires that you set the host and path in the API Gateway endpoint.
+This allows one lambda function to act as a proxy to multiple endpoints, so you can create multiple endpoints in Gateway.

-# Setup the lambda
+# Setup the lambda function

 ## proxy.js